crichez/crichez.secureboot/README.md

-# uki-config
+# tofugarden.secureboot

-This repository contains an Ansible role to configure direct UKI booting on Fedora 40.
+This repository contains an Ansible roles to configure secure boot.

 ## Overview

-The `uki_config` role does the following high-level things:
+Currently, only omne role is provided by this collection: `uki_config`.
+It does the following high-level things:

 1. Enroll a valid machine owner key (MOK) for image signing
 2. Configure `kernel-install` to generate a unified kernel image (UKI) instead of a separate